Platelet Rich Plasma (PRP)

 - Relative rest +/- bracing with careful exercise to stimulate healing and not increase injury.

-- Injections with growth factors +/- stem cells to promote healing.
+- Injections with growth and bioactive factors to promote healing.

 Bottom line: Soft tissue injury healing can be speeded up by excellent diagnosis and care.